MOSIS-CREATOR/Autism-Prediction-ML-project/README.md

 SMOTE to balance the dataset.

-- Model Training
+5. Model Training
 Multiple models trained for comparison, such as:

-1. Logistic Regression
+a.
+Logistic Regression

-2. Decision Tree
+b.
+Decision Tree

-3. XGBoost (etc.)
+c.
+XGBoost (etc.)

-- Model Selection and Hyperparameter Tuning
-Evaluating models with cross-validation.
+6. Model Selection and Hyperparameter Tuning Evaluating models with cross-validation.

 Using techniques like RandomizedSearchCV or manual tuning to optimise model parameters.

-- Model Evaluation
+7. Model Evaluation
 Accuracy, Precision, Recall, F1 Score.

 Confusion matrix.